 The course has been designed to maximise flexibility and can be taken either as a one year full-time masters degree, or on a module by module basis, building to the PGCert (three modules), a PGDip (six modules), or to a full MSc (nine modules including a triple dissertation module).

-* awareness of the political, policy and statutory paradigms within which interventions are based
+For those seeking promotion, the course will raise your awareness of the political, policy and statutory paradigms within which interventions for children, young people and their families are based.

 1. Children and Families: Building the Evidence